summary, praise, and ordering information

 "In the twenty-five years since Russell's death, much of the major scholarship has drawn heavily on his manuscripts and unpublished correspondence.
 The author shows that the published Russell is capable of new interpretations; in particular, that modal notions such as possibility have a greater place in various aspects of his logical and philosophical thought than has previously been imagined."

---Ivor Grattan-Guinness
+—Ivor Grattan-Guinness

 "While Chapter 9 on logical relevance pits Russell squarely against the recent research of Anderson and Belnap, Chapter 10 construes Russell's theory of probability in terms of Keynes's degrees of logical relevance.
 How one might thus combine philosophy proper (in the analytical mode) with highly nuanced history of philosophy in the grand tradition, Dejnožka vindicates on a page-by-page basis.
 Because Dejnožka can even conclude by imaginatively asking if there is 'room for a concept of partial relevance' where 'premise and conclusion are at least partly connected or related', and include 'inductive kinds of partial relevance' that recall Aristotle for whom induction is the same intellectual activity as clearly passing from a single instance to a universal truth, the only difference being that in induction the subject-matter is less intelligible, I am encouraged to believe that the full sweep of history of philosophy may yet be recovered under analytical auspices."

-Excerpt from Published Review:
+Excerpt from Published Review of the First Edition:

 "Dejnožka's book raises a very important point in the history of formal logic.
 Until now the major studies on this topic have drawn heavily on the development of classical logic as standardized by Gottlob Frege and Bertrand Russell.
 Dejnožka challenges the reader to open his mind for a new interpretation of Russell's work, in particular that modal and relevance notions have a greater place in his philosophy of logic than has been stressed before....